-Upon enrollment in the Plan, a participant may direct contributions to the Plan in any of the following investment options at December 31, 2006:
+Upon enrollment in the Plan, a participant may direct contributions to the Plan in any of the following investment options at December 31, 2007:

 - Fidelity Retirement Money Market Portfolio Fund seeks to provide a high level of current income as consistent with the preservation of principal and liquidity by investing in U.S. dollar-denominated money market securities and repurchase agreements for those securities.
 More than 25% of its assets are invested in the financial services industry. - Fidelity Managed Income Portfolio Fund seeks preservation of capital while earning interest income by investing in investment contracts offered by major insurance companies and other approved financial institutions and in certain types of fixed income securities. - Fidelity Ginnie Mae Fund Fund seeks to provide high current income by investing at least 80% of its assets in Ginnie Maes.
-The fund may also invest in U.S. Government securities and instruments related to U.S. Government securities. - Fidelity Investment Grade Bond Fund Fund seeks to provide a high level of current income by investing in at least 80% of its assets in investment-grade debt securities and in repurchase agreements for those securities. - Fidelity Puritan Fund Fund seeks to provide income and capital growth consistent with reasonable risk by investing approximately 60% in stocks and other equity securities, and the remainder in bonds and other debt securities.
+The fund may also invest in U.S. Government securities and instruments related to U.S. Government securities. - Fidelity Investment Grade Bond Fund Fund seeks to provide a high level of current income by investing in at least 80% of its assets in investmentgrade debt securities and in repurchase agreements for those securities. - Fidelity Puritan Fund Fund seeks to provide income and capital growth consistent with reasonable risk by investing approximately 60% in stocks and other equity securities, and the remainder in bonds and other debt securities.
 The fund will invest at least 25% in fixed income senior securities. - Fidelity Blue Chip Growth Fund Fund seeks to provide long-term capital growth by investing at least 80% of its assets in a diversified portfolio of common stocks of established domestic and foreign companies considered industry leaders. - Fidelity Contrafund Fund seeks to provide capital appreciation by investing in common stocks of domestic and foreign issuers of undervalued companies. - Fidelity Equity-Income II Fund Fund seeks to provide reasonable income by investing 80% of its assets in income-producing domestic and foreign equity securities. - Fidelity Fund Fund seeks to provide long-term capital growth by investing primarily in U.S. and foreign stocks. - Fidelity Growth and Income Portfolio Fund seeks to provide a high total return through a combination of current income and capital appreciation by investing primarily in U.S. and foreign stocks with a focus on those that pay current dividends and show potential for capital appreciation. - Fidelity Small Cap Fund Fund seeks to provide long-term growth of capital by investing at least 80% of its assets in small market capitalizations. - Fidelity Value Fund Fund seeks to provide capital appreciation through investing in securities of domestic and foreign companies that possess valuable fixed assets or that are undervalued in the marketplace in relation to assets, earnings, or growth potential. - AIM Dynamics Fund Investor Class (Formerly INVESCO Dynamics Fund) Fund seeks to provide an increase in investment over the long-term through capital growth by investing primarily in common stocks of U.S. companies traded on national securities exchanges and the over-the counter market.
-The fund may invest up to 25% of its assets in foreign securities. - Neuberger Berman Genesis Fund Trust Class Fund seeks to provide growth of capital by investing mainly in common stocks of small-cap companies with solid performance histories and management using the value-oriented investment approach. - Spartan U.S. Equity Index Fund Fund seeks to provide capital appreciation by investing at least 80% of its assets in common stocks included in the S&P 500 and lending securities. - Fidelity Overseas Fund Fund seeks to provide long-term growth of capital by primarily investing 80% of its assets in foreign securities. - Fidelity Worldwide Fund Fund seeks to provide capital growth by investing in securities issued anywhere in the world. - Pediatrix Stock Fund Fund seeks to provide an increase in value of this investment over the long term by investing in the common stock of the Company as well as in short-term investments to allow for buying and selling without the usual trade settlement period for individual stock transactions.
+The fund may invest up to 25% of its assets in foreign securities.

-Pediatrix Medical Group of Puerto Rico Thrift and Profit Sharing Plan Notes to Financial Statements December 31, 2006 and 2005
+Pediatrix Medical Group of Puerto Rico Thrift and Profit Sharing Plan Notes to Financial Statements December 31, 2007 and 2006